fabiommendes/python-boilerplate/src/python_boilerplate/templates/docs/devguide.rst

        git push origin feature-xyz

 #.
-Submit a pull request from your branch to the respective branch (``master``
-   or ``stable``) on ``sphinx-doc/sphinx`` using the Github interface.

-#.
 Wait for a core developer to review your changes.

 Core Developers
 ~~~~~~~~~~~~~~~

-The core developers of Sphinx have write access to the main repository.
+The core developers of {{ project }} have write access to the main repository.
 They
 can commit changes, accept/reject pull requests, and manage items on the issue
 tracker.

 You do not need to be a core developer or have write access to be involved in
-the development of Sphinx.
+the development of {{ project }}.
 You can submit patches or create pull requests
 from forked repositories and have a core developer add the changes for you.

 The following are some general guidelines for core developers: